tatitati/playground__play_slick/README.md

 - [x] ~Implement different style of dependency injection (nottations, and explicit binding)~
 - [ ] Joins and Mappers?, what I get when requesting nested entities?
 - [ ] DBIO vs Query
+- [ ] How import also import implicits and variables ?

 ## Set up